cs41ao/cs41ao/README.md

-Hi, I'm Akua and welcome to my GitHub page
+**Hi, I'm Akua and welcome to my GitHub page**

+As a Senior IT professional, I have a keen interest to be a Technical Project Manager with an interest in Accessibility and Sustainability.
+I enjoying mentoring, volunteering and using tech for good to drive change.

 👩‍💼Pronouns: She/Her